-This represents one of the few, if not the only, global sector-wide initiatives that commits to reducing carbon emissions to a specified amount by a given date and reports publically on its progress towards achieving this goal.
+The EMMS programme represents one of the few, if not the only, global sector-wide initiatives that commits to reducing carbon emissions to a specified amount by a given date and reports publically on its progress towards achieving these goals.
 All of our Sustainability Reports are available on the IPC website.